openrewrite/rewrite-docs/reference/method-patterns.md

 ### Examples

-So if you wanted to match invocations of `String.substring(int beginIndex)` then this expression would match only that method: `java.lang.String substring(int)`.
-If you wanted to match the two-argument form of the same, you can use the method pattern `java.lang.String substring(int, int)`.
 The below table shows some more examples of method patterns and the methods they match.

 | Method Pattern                              | Matches                                                                                                                                                                                                         |